Iltis-class gunboat: East Asia Squadron

-After entering service in 1899, Iltis was deployed to the East Asia Squadron, based in Qingdao, China.
-Jaguar joined her there later that year.
+After entering service in 1899, Iltis was deployed to the East Asia Squadron, based in Qingdao, China, with Jaguar joining her there later that year.
 Tiger was similarly sent to East Asia in 1900.
 Luchs was initially intended to serve on the American Station, but she was reassigned to the East Asia Squadron before she entered service in 1900, as a result of the start of the Boxer Uprising in China.